cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * The optimization level is set to `advanced`.
 * The `builtin-evaluation` option is set to `compatible` or `full`.
-* All values in `when` branches are either `null`, or built-in variables referencing Mindustry content of the same type (items, building types and so on).
+* All values in `when` branches are either `null`, or built-in variables referencing Mindustry content of the same type (items, building types, and so on).
 * Values used in `when` clauses are unique.
 * The logic ID is known to Mindcode for all `when` values.
 * All logic IDs are stable, or `builtin-evaluation` mode is set to `full`.